-- maintain satisfactory progress within an approved college program or course as listed in the college catalog; - be a student in good standing, enrolled in full-time status (12 or more credit hours) within 15 days from the beginning of the term; - maintain enrollment in 12 or more credit hours of college coursework as listed in the college catalog during each term of athletic participation; college course work as listed in the college catalog during each term of athletic participation; - maintain a 2.0 GPA or higher for each term of athletic participation and 2.0 GPA or higher overall to remain eligible; - pass a physical examination administered by a qualified health care professional licensed to administer physical examinations prior to tryouts; - read, complete, sign, and agree to abide by all liability waivers, codes of conduct, and other forms required by Southern Crescent Technical College. - Exceptions may exist for these rules, please contact the Athletics Coordinator or Student Activities Coordinator for additional information.
+- maintain satisfactory progress within an approved college program or course as listed in the college catalog; - be a student in good standing, enrolled in full-time status (12 or more credit hours, 15 preferred) within 15 days from the beginning of the term; - maintain enrollment in 12-15 credit hours of college coursework as listed in the college catalog during each term of athletic participation; college course work as listed in the college catalog during each term of athletic participation; - maintain a 2.0 GPA or higher for each term of athletic participation and 2.0 GPA or higher overall to remain eligible: - turn in all bi-weekly Progress Reports to the Athletic Coordinator by 2:00 p.m. on Thursdays. - pass a physical examination administered by a qualified health care professional licensed to administer physical examinations prior to tryouts; - read, complete, sign, and agree to abide by all liability waivers, codes of conduct, and other forms required by Southern Crescent Technical College.